Guernsey - Great today, better tomorrow.

 All organisations need a vision and a plan, and the States of Guernsey is no different.
 To make informed decisions about our priorities, we need to know where we are going - our vision; and how we intend to get there - our plan.

-In 2015 the States Assembly approved a number of recommendations from the States Review Committee have undertaken a significant piece of work to review Guernsey's machinery of government.
-Its recommendations were agreed by the States Assembly.
-As part of this, the Policy & Resources Committee was directed to produce a Policy & Resource Plan to guide the planning and coordination of the work of the States.
-It was a stated aim that unlike some of its recent predecessors, this plan should be reasonably straightforward, flexible and un-bureaucratic.
-It should focus on significant policy matters and lay down a framework of overall policy assumptions in order to assist Principal Committees in the setting of their policies and priorities.
+In 2015 the States Assembly approved a number of recommendations from the States Review Committee which aimed to improve the way our government works.
+As part of this, the Policy & Resources Committee was directed to produce a Policy & Resource Plan to guide the planning and coordination of the work of the States, This plan will focus on significant policy matters and lay down a framework of overall policy assumptions in order to assist Principal Committees in the setting of their policies and priorities.

-- Phase one sets out our vision for the Island in 20 years' time and what we need to focus on over the next 5 years to move us towards achieving that vision.
+- Phase one, known as Future Guernsey, sets out our vision for the Island in 20 years' time and what we need to focus on over the next 5 years to move us towards achieving that vision.
 This was approved by the States on 16 November 2016.
 The full document can be found in the downloads section on this page.

-- Phase two, which commenced in November 2016, has required the six Principal Committees draw up policy plans, setting out the actions they intend to pursue over the short and medium term to fulfil the objectives agreed in phase one.
-This will include stakeholder engagement during the first part of 2017.
-The Policy & Resources Committee will need to coordinate the work of the Committees to ensure that all themes and outcomes are covered, and that the proposals are aligned and, crucially, affordable.
-This second phase will be debated in June 2017 and annual reviews will follow.
+- Phase two, which commenced in November 2016, has required the six Principal Committees draw up their Committee policy plans, setting out the actions they intend to pursue over the short and medium term to fulfil the objectives agreed in phase one.
+These policy plans were approved by the States on 27 June 2017.
+Information on the debated on phase two of the Policy & Resource Plan can be found here.